MilesCranmer/gso/README.md

 This is free, don't be intimidated by the forms!
 Enter *whatever* in the boxes, and the key generated for you will be compatible with this app.
 Trust me, it's worth it.

-*(If you just want to try,
-there are demo keys at the bottom of this page.
-They are shared, so play nice.)*

 Put these into
 environment variables `GOOGLE_KEY` and